TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - We can use modelstate but it may be worth having a blazor compatible interface that stores these errors and pass them in the controller we can do this in the view, but if we have models in views, rather than views which are the forms, which is likely because blazor will pass just what it needs then it would be good just to always pass the errors. also it will force error handling compatibility
+- Supporting NoJS such that everything works the same by passing ModelState, post routes etc requires custom versions of base components.
+It also mean lots of the nice quality of life type features cant be used and more complex approaches need to be used.
+For example
+EditForm with EditContext instead of using the Model results in more complex more manual defining of events rather than leveraging two way binding built into premade blazor components, that automatically update models held by parents and editcontexts;
+- Viewcomponets and MVC like flat models for ease Blazor requires less event handling and complexity when no using nested classes